gormus/discourse-notification-banners/README.md

 * **Title**, optional, displayed as a H2 heading above the message
 * **Message**, 500 character long simple notification message.
 Markdown is supported.
 * **Audience**, select the user groups as audience for the notification.
+* **Categories**; select categories to display the banner on.
+Leave empty to display on all categories.
 * **Background color**, can be set to differantiate the banner from others.
 * **Plugin outlet**, set notifications above or below the site header, or use the top-notices outlet to display along with native topic banners.
 * **Display in a carousel**, when selected, all the banners in each outlet are displayed in a carousel.
 Requires minimum 2 banners to be selected for any outlet.